 They love digging which is another trait they need to chase down their quarry when it goes to ground.
 As such, when left in a garden they are very likely to dig up a few flower beds and the lawn just for the fun of it which is something that needs to be gently curbed when dogs are still young and before it develops into a real problem whether indoors or out.

-It's really important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
-Their socialisation has to include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
-It's also crucial for their training to start early too and it has to be consistent throughout a dog's life so they understand what is expected of them.
+It's important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
+Their socialisation must include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's also crucial for their training to start early too and it must be consistent throughout a dog's life, so they understand what is expected of them.

-Glens are intelligent and they are fast learners loving nothing more than to be doing something which means in the right hands and environment, they are easy to train.
-The downside to this is they are just as quick to pick up bad habits as they are the good which is why their training has to start as soon as puppies arrive in their new homes.
+Glens are intelligent, and they are fast learners loving nothing more than to be doing something which means in the right hands and environment, they are easy to train.
+The downside to this is they are just as quick to pick up bad habits as they are the good which is why their training must start as soon as puppies arrive in their new homes.
 Puppies need to be taught the basics and the boundaries before their training starts in earnest once they have been fully vaccinated.
-Their training also has to be consistent and always fair throughout a dog’s life so they understand what owners expect of them.
+Their training also must be consistent and always fair throughout a dog’s life, so they understand what owners expect of them.
 As previously mentioned, Glens are never happier than when they are given something to do which is why they are so amenable to learning new things.

 It's best to channel a Glen's energy into the things they love doing best which is to track and chase things down.
 They thoroughly enjoy training sessions and the one-to-one contact they are given when they are competing or when they are out and about with their owners.
 The key to successfully training a Glen is to make their training as interesting as possible and to avoid too much repetition.
 It's also a good idea to keep training sessions that much shorter which helps dogs stay more focussed on what it’s being asked of them, bearing in mind that the more intelligent a dog is, the faster they get bored.